YiminArava4508/Pages/README.md

 </details>

 ## About
-I created a React app to serve as my portfolio website, I chose react because I wanted to learn it and I also needed a portfolio website.
+I created a React app to serve as my portfolio website!
 This Website is hosted at https://yiminarava4508.github.io/Pages/

+I'm working actively on this to add more features.
+There will be a section that displays my work experience and my downloadable resume in the future.

 ## Prerequisites
 * [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript)